tzunun/iono2/README.md

 for example if the missing file is: esag2490.18i.Z the format is the following .../ionex/year/day/agency{day}0.{year}i.Z

-The complete file location would be: ftp://cddis.nasa.gov/gnss/products/ionex/2018/249/jplg2490.18i.Z
+The complete file name on the list.txt file would be: ftp://cddis.nasa.gov/gnss/products/ionex/2018/249/jplg2490.18i.Z

 This will remove the empty files